Anna Mária BALÁZS

 This Project

 None of my work in Academia addressed my early experiences in Budapest, nor any aspect of the Holocaust.
 I avoided all related issues for over 50 years — I could not look at documentaries of concentration camps, could not read memoires, could not even hear German spoken.
-In my family we didn’t speak of “the war,” we didn’t speak of the missing family.
-We passed as Roman Catholic and acknowledged being Jews only among “safe” others with similar experiences.

 In 1995, I was finally ready to face the past.
-After visiting the US Holocaust Memorial Museum in Washington, D.C., I had questions: why did it happen? what was the condition of Hungarian Jews within the political, social, and economic context of Hungary?
+After visiting the US Holocaust Memorial Museum in Washington, D.C., I had questions: why did it happen?
+What was the condition of Hungarian Jews within the political, social, and economic context of Hungary?
 More fundamentally, what is the source of the intense hatred that led to mass murder?